How to Collect Unpaid Rent Once a Tenant Moves Out: Landlord Tips

 Clear and comprehensive lease agreements

-Draft an easy-to-understand lease agreement that clearly outlines the terms and conditions of the tenancy, including rent amount, due date, late payment penalties, and consequences for non-payment.
+Draft an easy-to-understand lease agreement that clearly outlines the terms and conditions of the tenancy, including the past due rent amount, due date, late payment penalties, and consequences for non-payment.

 Consistent communication